rootCircle/symmetrical-octo-spork/README.md

 ### Features

-- **Automated Google Docs Filling**: Fill Google Docs forms automatically with predefined data using AI.
+- **Automated Google Forms Filling**: Fill Google forms automatically with predefined data using AI.
 - **Cross-Browser Compatibility**: Supports major browsers including Mozilla Firefox, Google Chrome, and Microsoft Edge.
 - **Customizable**: Easily configurable to adapt to different use cases and requirements.

 ### How It Works

-The Web Extension simplifies the process of filling Google Docs forms by automating repetitive tasks.
-Users can configure the extension with predefined data and settings, allowing them to quickly populate Google Docs without manual input.
+The Web Extension simplifies the process of filling Google forms by automating repetitive tasks.
+Users can configure the extension with predefined data and settings, allowing them to quickly populate Google forms without manual input.

 ### Use Cases

-- **Form Filling**: Ideal for individuals or organizations that frequently fill out standardized forms or templates in Google Docs.
+- **Form Filling**: Ideal for individuals or organizations that frequently fill out standardized forms or templates in Google Forms.
-- **Data Entry Automation**: Streamline data entry processes by automating the input of common information into Google Docs.
+- **Data Entry Automation**: Streamline data entry processes by automating the input of common information into Google Forms.

 ## Installation